 Parenting experts say the attachment parenting movement is not new.
 In the 1990s, the idea of the family bed created some controversy.
 Today, the main attachment parenting ideas come from Dr. Sears, author of The Baby Book.
 The concept includes birth bonding, breastfeeding, babywearing, bed-sharing and balance.
 Parents must respond to their baby’s cries.
 But that contrasts to advice from the 1970s that recommended ignoring the baby to avoid spoiling them.

-Some of the cons of attachment parenting is that it promotes worry and insecurity about parenting choices.
+Some of the cons of this type of parenting are that it promotes worry and insecurity about parenting choices.
 Experts say most children have no problem bonding with their children.
 If they do have problems, it could relate to autism issues.
 Other flaws include the fact that attachment parenting interferes with sleep routines.
 Also, if you keep your children in the marital bed, it affects romantic times.

-On the other side, some of the pros of attachment parenting is the fact that it promotes breastfeeding, Most scientific studies show breast milk is the ideal substance for a baby.
-Also, the act of breastfeeding itself allows a baby to bond.
+Some of the pros of attachment parenting are that it promotes breastfeeding.
+Most scientific studies show breast milk is the ideal substance for a baby.
+Also, the act of breastfeeding allows a baby to bond.
 Baby carriers and slings make life more convenient as you walk around, allowing your child to learn more about the world every day.
 Even though you could put your child down when you go about your daily tasks, it’s more stimulating for a child to explore with you.